Heat, tighter rules could limit valley field burning

 It has been a fairly mild summer, so there have not been many days where the conditions prohibit field burning, Byers said.

-But this week, with temperatures are expected to soar into the high 90s, it likely means no field burning.
+But this week, with temperatures expected to soar into the high 90s, it likely means no field burning.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.